ancahy/amianto/README.md

 ## Desciption
 Security tool to audit Asterisk AMI.

-This tool emerges as a complement to an academic project.
+This tool has been used as a complement to a final master's thesis.

-It is in a beta phase.
-The idea behind the project is to review the code and add new options until a stable version can be released.
+Is is a first version.
+The purpose of the tool is to improve the code and add new functionalities in order to obtain a fully functional tool for audit work in Asterisk.

 ## Usage